GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 When you mouse over it, a tooltip will show you exactly where it's set.
 Clicking the blue circle a second time removes the snapshot location.

-Once you've set a snapshot location, you will also see a pending snapshot in the lower left hand pane.
+Once you've set a snapshot location, a pending snapshot appears in the lower left hand pane.
 In this example, it's set at line 31.

 You can set snapshot locations on executable lines.
 You cannot set snapshot locations on non-executable lines such as